WARP-LAB/Pareizrakstiba/README.md

 #### Move the product to the correct install path

-Move the resulting `Pareizrakstiba.service` bundle to one of the following locations
+Move the built `Pareizrakstiba.service` bundle to one of the following locations
 * `~/Library/Services` for current user (create directory, if needed)
 * `/Library/Services` for all users (check permissions)